asbazar/public_api/README.md

 # **Get All Tickers Method:**

+The summary endpoint is to provide an overview of market data for all tickers and all market pairs on the exchange.

 * Request Url  : **https://api.asbazar.com/tickers/all**
 * Request Type : **GET**
 * Signature required : **No**